kberov/jhthorsen.github.com/perl/_posts/2015-07-05-mojolicious-swagger2.markdown

 ### mojo swagger2 edit

 The "edit" command starts a Mojolicious server where you can edit and read the swagger specification in your browser.
-The browser component use localStorage, which automatically saves your changes locally even if your browser crash.
+The browser component uses localStorage, which automatically saves your changes locally even if your browser crash.

 Example usage: